-1.3.43 handle
+1.3.40 handle

 Controls the handler settings for one or more signals or exceptions.
-The default handler settings are dependent on the type of debug activity.
+The default handler settings depend on the type of debug activity.
 For example, by default on a Linux kernel connection, all signals are handled by Linux on the target.
-You can use info signals to display the current settings.
+You can use to display the current settings.